GNGscr/weather-home-assignment/README.md

-# 🌍 Weather Home Assignment
+# 🌍 Weather App

-Weather Home Assignment is a React + TypeScript app that displays a grid of active cities with weather and filtering features.
+Weather App is a React + TypeScript app that displays a grid of active cities with weather and filtering features.

 ---